 Early Warning Score (EWS) was developed for this purpose and it was based on the principle that clinical deterioration can be observed through changes in the physiological measured values.
 The measured values are scored according to how much they deviate from normal ones.
 The total score indicates the patient’s risk class (low, medium or high), for which the hospital determines corresponding clinical measures, such as alerting the medical team.

 Starting Adequate Care in Time

-Utilizing EWS scoring in the area of caregiving also reduces hospital costs.
+Utilising EWS scoring in the area of nursing also reduces hospital costs.
 The early detection of the patient’s deteriorating condition reduces the factor that most commonly raises costs, namely the number of transfers to intensive care.
 When the patient’s care can be started earlier, hospital stays are more likely to shorten as well.

 Change of Procedure Demanding Cooperation

 Various occupational groups should be up to date on the EWS practices of the hospital.
 Everyone should know what is involved with EWS scores: calls to the unit’s own doctor concerning these and alerts to get the Medical Emergency Team (MET) to intensive care.
 Information should therefore reach both doctors and nurses and , in order to reach a consensus, the operating guidelines should be as clear as possible.
 Above all, this is a question of cooperation, which will seem to increase the number of duties at first.

 When EWS scores have to be calculated several times a day, it does take up extra care time.
 In addition, nurses should have a pen, paper and an EWS score card with physiological parameters and threshold values that determine ranges for those parameters.
 Then the total score is calculated.
 However, any quick mental calculation may cause documentation errors.
 Despite all this, the benefits are greater than the harm.

 Improve the Process with Technology